-Setting up a home studio?
-As a voice over artist, the room in which you record is the most important factor to consider.
+Setting up a home voiceover studio?
+As a voice actor, the room in which you record is the most important factor to consider.
 It is more critical than your mic, your interface, expensive preamps, your computer and software.
 If your sound is compromised before it even gets to your microphone no amount of expensive equipment is going to be able to make up for poor acoustics.

 The best approach when treating a space is to use multiple treatments concurrently to attenuate frequencies across the spectrum as evenly as possible.
 This is never going to be perfect, and short of a physics degree experimentation is going to be your best method for treating your recording room.